Act 1, Scene 4

 And being thus frighted swears a prayer or two

-Mercutio’s description of Queen Mab now becomes even darker, as he explains that the fairy’s power creates dreams evoking a lust for violence.
-Even the soldier awakens from this nightmare—a dream that, in the end, is just as unreal as all the others.
-Yet this violent urge, perhaps created by Mab herself, is mirrored in Verona and the young men who are all too ready to fight.
+In lines 83–89 of Mercutio’s Queen Mab speech, darkness now pervades as he explains that the fairy queen’s power creates dreams evoking a lust for violence.
+He says that even the soldier (who is presumably well acquainted with violence) awakens from the nightmare she has brough—a dream that in the end is just as unreal as all the others.
+Yet this violent urge, perhaps created by Queen Mab herself, is mirrored in Verona and the young men who are all too ready to fight.

 That plaits the manes of horses in the night